GraceA2022/Tanzania_water_wells_project/README.md

 Our goal in this project is to build a model that predicts the functionality of water points.
 With this predictive model, authorities can understand which water points are functional, nonfunctional, and functional but it needs to repair.
 This model can help the Tanzanian government to find likely maintenance needy wells or give useful information for future wells.
 With this model, we can help the Tanzanian authorities how to use water sources in a productive way.
 It also helps the investment of the government on wells.

-### Metric:
+## Project Metric of Success:

-The metric is an accuracy score of 70%
+The metric is an accuracy score of 70 - 75%

 ## DATA UNDERSTANDSING